 - At the beginning of the study, all participants completed standard questionnaires to describe their current level of neck pain and how this affected their ability to carry out daily tasks.
-Quality of life and self efficacy (the belief in one’s ability to manage and reduce pain and prevent it from interfering with daily life) were also assessed.
-The evaluations were repeated at 3, 6 and 12 months after the beginning of the study.
+The evaluation was repeated at 3, 6 and 12 months after the study began.

 - The trial was managed by a large research team based at the University of York and was funded by Arthritis Research UK.

-- The participants who attended Alexander lessons gained significant long-term benefit, with average reductions in neck pain and its associated disability large enough to be considered clinically relevant.
+- The participants who attended Alexander lessons gained significant long-term benefit, with clinically relevant reductions in neck pain and associated disability .

-- The reduction in pain and associated disability for the Alexander group was significantly greater than that experienced by the group who received usual GP-led care alone.
+- The reduction in pain and associated disability for the Alexander group was significantly greater than that experienced by the control group who received usual GP-led care alone .

-- The benefit continued to the end of the study; this was about 7 months after the allocated Alexander lessons had finished and 1 year after they had begun.
+- The benefit continued to the end of the study; this was about 7 months after the Alexander lessons had finished and 1 year after they had begun .

-- Offering people with chronic neck pain, 20 one-to-one lessons in the Alexander Technique can lead to long-term improvement in their pain and associated disability.
-1
+- Offering people with chronic neck pain, 20 one-to-one lessons in the Alexander Technique can lead to long-term improvement in their pain and associated disability .

 - The findings are particularly encouraging given the long-standing nature of people’s neck pain – on average they had 6 years of neck pain prior to beginning the study.

-- The observed improvement in self-efficacy gained from Alexander lessons illustrates the self-care nature of this method and helps to explain the sustained benefit which continued to the end of the study, more than 6 months after the lessons had finished.
-1
+- The increase in self-efficacy and self-care ability gained from Alexander lessons helps to explain the sustained benefit which continued to the end of the study, more than 6 months after the lessons had finished .

-- Alexander Technique lessons are an appropriate option to offer people with chronic neck pain.
-1
+- Alexander Technique lessons are an appropriate option to offer people with chronic neck pain .

-- There are now two large randomised controlled trials published that demonstrate the effectiveness of one-to-one Alexander lessons for people with chronic musculoskeletal conditions: ATEAM for chronic back pain and ATLAS for chronic neck pain.
-1,3
+- There are now two large randomised controlled trials published that demonstrate the effectiveness of one-to-one Alexander lessons for people with chronic musculoskeletal conditions: ATEAM for chronic back pain and ATLAS for chronic neck pain [1,5].

 - MacPherson H, Tilbrook H, Richmond S, Woodman J, Ballard K, Atkin K, Bland M, Eldred J, Essex H, Hewitt C, Hopton A, Keding A, Lansdown H, Parrott S, Torgerson D, Wenham A, Watt I. Alexander Technique lessons or acupuncture sessions for persons with chronic neck pain: A randomized trial.
 Annals of Internal Medicine 2015;163:653-62.